-Draw out the correct or more complete answers from the group, so that when you tell them the correct answer, it will simply validate what they have identified.
+Draw out the correct or more complete answers from the group.
+Coach them until they get to the correct answer.
+This way, when you tell them the correct answer, it will simply validate what they have identified.
 Remember that we want to build their confidence in their own competence!

 To ensure variety in report out methods, here are a few to draw from:

 - Can someone tell us the answer to question x? [call for a volunteer.]
-Then ask the participants who agree with that answer to raise their hands ø and after that, ask the participants who disagree to raise their hands.
-Call on a representative from each “side” for his or her response and underlying rationale.
+Then ask the participants who agree with that answer to raise their hands.
+After that, ask the participants who disagree to raise their hands.
+Call on a representative from each “side” to explain the underlying rationale for their response.
 Ask the group to identify the correct response, or tell them yourself.

 - Have one table group report their answer.
-Ask if any other groups have something different or something to add.
+Ask if any other groups have a different answer or something to add.

 - If more than one table group worked on the same case study, alternate between them in answering the different questions relating to the case study.